atlassian/data-center-helm-charts/docs/docs/examples/ingress/INGRESS_NGINX.md

 # NGINX Ingress Controller - with TLS termination
 [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx/){.external} with automatic TLS certificate management using [cert-manager](https://cert-manager.io/docs/){.external} and certificates from [Let's Encrypt](https://letsencrypt.org/){.external}.

+!!!warning "A note about using these instructions"

-> **NOTE:** These instructions are for reference purposes only.
-They should be used for development and testing purposes only!
+    These instructions are for reference purposes only, as such they should be used for development and testing purposes only!
 Official instructions for deploying and configuring the controller can be found [here](https://kubernetes.github.io/ingress-nginx/deploy/){.external}.

 These instructions are composed of 3 high-level parts: